FaradayInstitution/BPX/README.md

 print('positive electrode diffusivity at x = 1.0:', diff_at_one)
 ```

-If you want to output the complete json schema in order to build a custom tool yourself, you can do so:
+If you want to output the complete JSON schema in order to build a custom tool yourself, you can do so:

 ```python
 print(bpx.BPX.schema_json(indent=2))